timmc/commapps/ansible/README.md

   `../vault-passphrase.gpg` (using symmetric encryption, and again a strong passphrase)
-    - The vault passphrase itself is *very* strong, since the encrypted vault will be public, so offline attacks are possible.
+    - The vault passphrase itself is *very* strong, since the encrypted vault might become public at some point, so offline attacks are possible.
 I used `cat /dev/urandom | tr -dc '[:print:]' | head -c80` to produce the passphrase.
     - The passphrase protecting vault-passphrase.gpg is something